davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 To understand the algorithms that underpin distributed systems, one must first accept this fundamental truth of all distributed systems:

-> Stuff is broken all the time.
-We have no hope of fixing everything.
+> Stuff is broken all the time, and we have no hope of fixing it all.

+Why?
 Think about it this way:

 How reliable is the device you’re using to read this?
-I mean, it’s probably pretty functional most of the time, but occasionally I’m sure you run into snags: freezes, crashes, overheating, dead batteries, random network disconnects, etc. In distributed systems, these kinds of problems are called **faults**.
+I mean, it probably works fine most of the time, but occasionally I’m sure you run into snags: freezes, crashes, overheating, dead batteries, random network disconnects, etc. In distributed systems, these kinds of problems are called **faults**.
 So how often does your device fault?
 Would you say it’s on the order hours, days, weeks?

 Well, that's just with one device.
 What if you had to manage two thousand of them?
 What if you had to keep all of them working all the time?